 Psychological treatments (talking treatments)

-Situations such as family problems, work stress, examinations, recurring thoughts of previous abuse, etc, may trigger symptoms of IBS in some people.
+Situations such as family problems, work stress, examinations, recurring thoughts of previous abuse, etc, may trigger symptoms of irritable bowel syndrome (IBS) in some people.
 People with anxious personalities may find symptoms difficult to control.

 What is the outlook (prognosis)?

-In most people with IBS, the condition tends to persist long-term.
-However, the severity of symptoms tends to wax and wane and you may have long spells without any symptoms, or with only mild symptoms.
+In most people with irritable bowel syndrome (IBS), the condition tends to persist long-term.
+However, the severity of symptoms tends to wax and wane.
+You may have long spells without any symptoms, or with only mild symptoms.
 Treatment can often help to ease symptoms when they flare up.
-In a minority of cases, symptoms clear for good at some stage.
+In some cases, symptoms clear for good at some stage.
+This is more likely if your IBS started after an infection (gastroenteritis).

 IBS does not shorten your expected lifespan, it does not lead to cancer of the bowel, and does not cause blockages of the gut, or other serious conditions.